ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   rs.secondaryOk()
   ```

 For convenience we will set up ``MongoDB Compass/GUI``, so that we can check which data are available on our MongoDB database without having to go into a MongoDB server/pod.
-Since we use the ``LoadBalancer`` type for the Kubernetes Service `mongo-read-svc`, `MetalLB` will automatically assign a fixed IP address (`192.168.178.200` in our case) to this service, enabling ``MongoDB Compass/GUI`` to access it and thus the MongoDB database from outside the cluster.
+Since we use the ``LoadBalancer`` type for the Kubernetes Service `mongo-svc`, `MetalLB` will automatically assign a fixed IP address (`192.168.178.200` in our case) to this service, enabling ``MongoDB Compass/GUI`` to access it and thus the MongoDB database from outside the cluster.

 ![](img/dbs1.png)